awslabs/aws-iot-greengrass-accelerators/v2/etl_simple/README.md

    cdk destroy --profile PROFILE_NAME --context baseStack="gg-accel-base"
    ```

    > **NOTE:** This will only destroy the `etl_simple` component resources and not the base stack.
-Also, since the component has already been deployed to the Greengrass core, it will continue to run unless it is locally delete via the `greengrass-cli`, or the Greengrass configuration is reset.
+Also, since the component has already been deployed to the AWS IoT Greengrass core, it will continue to run unless it is locally delete via the `greengrass-cli`, or the AWS IoT Greengrass configuration is reset.

    At this point, all `etl_simple` resources have been deleted.

 1. Review any CloudWatch Logs log groups and delete these if needed.

-All traces of the component including the thing group and additional AWS IoT Core policy permissions have been removed from the Greengrass core implementation.
+All traces of the component including the thing group and additional AWS IoT Core policy permissions have been removed from the AWS IoT Greengrass core implementation.

 ## Frequently Asked Questions

 ### Should I use this code for my production workloads?

-In its current form, no. This component is not suitable for production workloads and intended to demonstrate the capabilities of command and control and system interaction in a simple manner.
-To be production-ready would require additional validation of commands from the cloud and though the subprocess communication.
+In its current form, no. These components are not suitable for production workloads and intended to demonstrate the capabilities of an extract-transform-load process in a simple manner.

 ## Implementation Notes